eContriver/finance/README.md

 _NOTE: The contents of `finance` can be viewed on Windows usign WSL2 at `\\wsl$\docker-desktop-data\version-pack-data\community\docker\volumes\finance\_data` and on Linux at `/var/lib/docker/volumes/finance`_

-# Run
+### Running from Docker

     cd <clone location>
     docker compose run dev
-    ./src/main.py
+    ./src/intrinsic_value.py

+# Managing Secrets

-_NOTE: The above command only works if you have enable Docker Compose v2, if you have not then just add the `-` between docker and compose._
+_NOTE: The above command only work if you have enable Docker Compose v2, if you have not then just add the `-` between docker and compose._

+You only need to provide the secrets that you intend to use.
+These secrets are currently handled with environment variables.

-In a ~/.bash_profile or equivalent
+In a `~/.bash_profile`, `~/.zshrc`, etc.

     export DISPLAY='192.168.1.1:0.0'
     export ALPHA_VANTAGE_API_KEY='?'